-If a student, employee or visitor has been the victim of an incident of sexual violence they should immediately report it to the Fort Valley State University Campus Police at possible get to a safe location and please report the incident by calling 911.
-Local law enforcement may be contacted at;
+If a student, employee or visitor has been the victim of an incident of sexual violence they should immediately report it to the Fort Valley State University Campus Police at 478-825-6211 in

+Bywaters Building.
+In the case of an emergency or ongoing threat if possible get to a safe location and please report the incident by calling 911.
+Local law enforcement may be contacted at: